actionml/docs.actionml.com/pio_architecture.md

 ## Lambda in PredictionIO
 ![image](/docs/images/pio-architecture.png)

-This translates to realtime input and queries&mdash;with background re-calculation of models.
-This even allows realtime data to be used in returning queries so templates just as the Universal Recommender uses realtime user history to return personalized recommendations.
+This translates to realtime input and queries&mdash;with background re-calculation of models but it also allows realtime data to be used in responding to queries.
+For example the Universal Recommender uses realtime user behavior to return personalized recommendations.

 ## PredictionIO Processes